Bowerbird/bowerbird-web/README.md

 ==============
 The BowerBird development team would like to thank JetBrains for their commitment to Open Source Software projects with their granting of ReSharper and TeamCity licences to help us develop BowerBird.

+<a href="http://www.jetbrains.com/resharper/">ReSharper</a> - the most advanced productivity add-in for Visual Studio!

 Have Fun!
 =========